Asbestos Testing Services Portland, OR

 Are you planning a demolition or renovation in the Vancouver or Portland metro area?
 Whether you’re a contractor working on a residential or commercial property or a homeowner embarking on a residential DIY remodeling project, an asbestos survey can make the difference between finishing your project on schedule or experiencing thousands of dollars in cost overruns and delays.

 Why?
-Because construction debris containing over 1% asbestos by weight can’t be disposed of at a Portland Metro transfer station.
-Any commercial waste hauler or landfill will require laboratory documentation of the load’s contents.
+Because construction debris containing more than 1% asbestos by weight may not be disposed of at a Metro transfer station.
+Commercial waste haulers and landfills will also require laboratory documentation of the load’s contents.
 Materials containing more than 1% asbestos must be safely removed and disposed of by a process known as abatement.

 By testing for asbestos early on, you’ll know exactly what challenges you’re potentially facing and can be more prepared to take the proper safety precautions and budget for your project accordingly.